NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

+### Locating-chromatic number of generalized Petersen graph

+**Date:** November 12

+**Speaker:** Ye Chen (NAU)

+**Abstract:** A graph has a k-locating-coloring if the vertices of the graph can be partitioned into k sets such that (1) the adjacent vertices are not in the same set and, (2) the distance coordinates vector which consists of the distances between the vertex and the k sets are different between any pair of vertices.
+The smallest k such that the graph G has a k-locating-coloring is the locating-chromatic number of G. I will go through some examples and results on paths and cycles in this seminar.
+Hopefully we can touch base on the locating chromatic number of generalized Petersen graph.

 ### Taxonomy of braid graphs in Coxeter systems of types $A$ and $D$

 **Date:** October 29, November 5